SparkPost/support-docs/momentum/4/outbound-xfer.md

 By default Momentum will attempt to deliver mail via the SMTP protocol to the destination MX server.
 The XFER delivery method can be used to transfer mail over HTTP to another Momentum server that will handle delivery.
 Some example use cases where this could be useful include transferring tempfailed messages to another server for handling retries, and transferring mail to specific domains to another server that is configured with different settings.

+### Server Config To Receive XFER messages
-To receive XFER messages from another server configuration like the following is needed:
+To receive XFER messages from another server, configuration like the following is needed:

 ```
 scriptlet "scriptlet" {